jeremysee2/jeremysee2.github.io/_drafts/Lichee Tang FPGA/the-15-fpga-with-20-000-luts.md

 #### Installing `iverilog` and `gtkwave`

 For Windows, download the setup executable [here](http://bleyer.org/icarus/).
 Run the installer and check the "Add to PATH" option to automatically add it to PATH, allowing you to call it from the terminal.
 This executable also allows you to install `gtkwave` at the same time.

 For Linux, you can install from premade packages [here](https://iverilog.fandom.com/wiki/Installation_Guide#Installation_From_Premade_Packages).
 Follow the instructions for your distro.
 For Ubuntu, add the Universe repository to your `/etc/apt/sources.list` and run the command `sudo apt-get install iverilog gtkwave`.

 #### Module Structure

 In Verilog, a module is defined with the keyword `module`.
 The following is an example of how a module is defined.

-    verilog
     module Switches_To_LEDs
       (input i_Switch_1,
        input i_Switch_2,